jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 The take away is that you can think of the negative Q-function as a loss function for training a neural net policy.
 By minimizing this loss with (stochastic) gradient descent, we solve the policy improvement problem for MDPs with continuous actions and large or continuous state spaces.[^1]

 [^1]: **Warning**: A crucial limitation of stochastic gradient descent (SGD) is that it only converges to a local optimum.
 While this limitation is often manageable in supervised learning, it can be a significant issue in policy improvement.
 That is, supervised learning problems typically involve a convex loss function with a single global optima, like $L_2$.
 When the function approximation architecture is also convex (like a linear function), SGD will converge to the global optima.
 While neural networks are not convex, bad local optima can be avoided by just making the neural net bigger.
-However, the Q-function, which serves as our loss function, may be non-convex either.
+However, the Q-function, which serves as our loss function, may be non-convex too.
 Because this problem is inherent to the loss function, simply scaling up the policy network will not avoid the difficulties of local optima in the Q-function.
 Scaling up the Q-function network won't help either, because we're training the Q-function network to model the true Q-function, and the true Q-function may not be convex.

 But we're still not quite at the expression in the DDPG and DPG literature that is the product of gradients.
 Let's work our way back to that.